lazappi/git-cleanup/README.md

 # git-cleanup

 A bash script for cleaning up git repositories.
-It checks of old branches that can be safely deleted.
+It checks for old branches that can be safely deleted in your local repo.

 ## Usage